OpenMDAO/OpenMDAO-Framework/docs/dev-guide/accessing.rst

 ============================================

-The source repository for OpenMDAO is read-accessible to the public, so making a :term:`branch` from it does not require that you have a :term:`Github` account.
-If with to contribute to the OpenMDAO project on Github, you will need to have a Github account and to register your public SSH key with that account.
+The source repository for OpenMDAO is read-accessible to the public, so making a clone of it does not require that you have a :term:`Github` account.
+If you plan to contribute to the OpenMDAO project on Github, you will need to have a Github account and to register your public SSH key with that account.
 The following section describes how to register your SSH key with Github.